 1. Bee Decline Linked To Falling Biodiversity And Habitat Loss

 With building development,

 urbanization and intensive farming practices, we have lost many wildflower

 meadows and hedgerows.

-Habitat is important not only for food, but to ensure genetic diversity.
-For example, if habitats become too isolated, species are forced to in-breed.
+Habitats is important not only for food, but to ensure genetic diversity.

 In bumblebees this causes all kinds of problems, such as the production of males instead of female workers.
 This kind of problem accelerates decline.